Fonzie-byte/numix-gtk-dark-theme/README.md

 gsettings set org.gnome.desktop.wm.preferences theme "Numix"
 ```

+To set the theme in Cinnamon, run Themes from the menu and set it there.
+You might need to click "Advanced settings..."

 To set the theme in Xfce, run the following commands in Terminal,

 ```sh
 xfconf-query -c xsettings -p /Net/ThemeName -s "Numix" xfconf-query -c xfwm4 -p /general/theme -s "Numix"
 ```

+You can also run Appearance from the Applications menu and set it from there.

 In Openbox you can set the theme with [ObConf](http://openbox.org/wiki/ObConf:About) tool.
 Alternatively, you can set the theme by changing the `<name> `key value to `Numix` in the `<theme>` section of your rc.xml file.